2 Line (Sound Transit): Route

 The tracks continue onto an elevated viaduct that travels over Interstate 405 and turn north over the Eastside Rail Corridor.
 Trains reach Wilburton station, on the north side of Northeast 8th Street, and follow the Eastside Rail Corridor while descending to ground level near Lake Bellevue.
 At Northeast 12th Street, the tracks turn east, while the Eastside Rail Corridor continues north along another set of tracks leading to Link's East operations and maintenance facility.
 Trains continue into a trench with a station at 120th Avenue, in the center of the Spring District development.
-The tracks cross over Kelsey Creek and return to street level at Bel-Red/130th station, traveling northeast in the median of Northeast Spring Boulevard and 136th Place Northeast.
+The tracks cross over Kelsey Creek and return to street level at BelRed station, traveling northeast in the median of Northeast Spring Boulevard and 136th Place Northeast.
 After crossing Northeast 20th Street, trains ascend onto an elevated guideway that follows the south side of State Route 520, crossing over the 148th Avenue Northeast interchange and stopping at Overlake Village station.
-East Link descends to ground level and turns north along the freeway and approaches its initial terminus at Redmond Technology station, located at Northeast 40th Street on the Microsoft Redmond campus.
+The 2 Line then descends to ground level and turns north along the freeway and approaches its initial terminus at Redmond Technology station, located at Northeast 40th Street on the Microsoft Redmond campus.
 The Downtown Redmond Extension will continue along State Route 520 towards downtown Redmond, stopping at a station northeast of Marymoor Park.
 The extension then turns west, crossing under the freeway, and terminates at Downtown Redmond station near the intersection of Cleveland Street and 166th Avenue Northeast.

 Stations

-Service plans
+Service

+As of 2025, the 2 Line serves ten stations between South Bellevue and Downtown Redmond.
+Trains run every 10 minutes for 16 hours a day on weekdays and weekends between 5:30 a.m. and 9:30 p.m.
+Extended service until 11:55 p.m. is offered for evening concerts at Marymoor Park.
+It takes 25 minutes to travel between the termini at South Bellevue and Downtown Redmond stations.
+The line carried 1,204,247 total passengers in 2024, with an average of 4,508 riders on weekdays.
+As of July 2025, a daily average of 10,782 passengers boarded trains on the 2 Line; in June 2024, the line had 6,668 daily passengers.
+Ridership is anticipated to grow upon the completion of the extension into Seattle.